-- $7,200 CAN for college, undergraduate or graduate students for four months or one academic term of study or research;
+- $7,200 CAN for college, undergraduate or graduate (Master’s and PhD) students for a minimum of four months or one academic term of study or research;

-- $9,700 CAN for graduate students for a period of five or six months of study or research; or
+- $9,700 CAN for graduate students (Master’s and PhD) for a period of five or six months of study or research; or

 - $14,700 CAN for undergraduate and college students for a period of eight months of study or research.